octo-technology-downunder/aws-labs-lambda/README.md

 ### Create S3 put object event
 Now let's create a trigger for our lambda function.
-That should be a reaction to new object uploads into our bucket:
+That will be a reaction to object uploads into our bucket.<br> _For the sake of simplicity, we'll not distinguish between new objects and new versions of existing objects_
 * On our lambda function screen, find `Designer` section and on the left side of it click on `S3` in `Add triggers` menu.
 That should add a S3 configuration block:<br>
 ![S3 trigger](images/lambda-s3-trigger.png)
 * Click on that block and scroll down to `Configure triggers` section